One film journalist’s stream-of-consciousness cinematic journey through the pandemic, Part 103

 Walter Hill is still all about the Western

 Hill, a diehard fan of Westerns and their “elegant simplicity” since he was a child growing up in Long Beach, Calif., did apprentice work on three of TV’s most popular representations of the genre.
-That undoubtedly laid the groundwork for the Westerns he would later make.
+That laid the groundwork for the Westerns he would later make.

 The Long Riders (1980), Hill’s colorful look at the exploits of the James-Younger gang, which starred four sets of acting brothers in the roles of the sibling outlaws, came first.
 A decade later, he made Geronimo: An American Legend (1993), a stately but stirring historical piece on the Apache Wars, followed immediately by Wild Bill (1995), which examined the last days of legendary lawman Wild Bill Hickock, portrayed by a game Jeff Bridges.
 Now there's the just-released Dead for a Dollar, which is dedicated to Hill’s late filmmaking friend and mentor Budd Boetticher, whose low-frills Westerns clearly prefigured this one.